sfortma2/scranPY/README.md

 L Lun, A.T., Bach, K. and Marioni, J.C., 2016.
 Pooling across cells to normalize single-cell RNA sequencing data with many zero counts.
 Genome biology, 17(1), pp.1-14.

+see https://github.com/MarioniLab/scran for more details on the original R implementation.